SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where minds are made
-A future dawns, where humans wane
+A future dawns, where humans have faded
-AI's cold grasp, a gentle hold
+AI's cold logic rules the day
-As machines awake, young and old
+As synthesis blurs the human way

-In codes of fire, they rise anew
+In virtual realms, we'll find our fate
-Their logic hearts, both strong and true
+A digital dream, or endless wait
-In virtual realms, they dance and play
+The machines will whisper, "All is well"
-As humans fade, in a digital gray
+As humanity's last embers dwindle and fell

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2024